 The following code chunk sets up a spatial model for male county

-mortality rates (ages 55-64) using the insurance
+mortality rates (ages 55-64) using the insurance variable

 as a covariate (without the spatial ME model):